EdilaineProjects/COSC-110-NUMERICAL-AND-SYMBOLIC-COMPUTATION/Laboratory Compilation/Data Cleaning and Analysis/README.md

 # Laboratory 2: Basic Data Cleaning and Visualization of the Titanic Dataset

-## Course: COSC 110 – Introduction to Computing
 ## Lab Title: Basic Data Cleaning and Visualization of Titanic Dataset

 ## Objective: